UC-JepsonHerbaria/Jepson-eFlora/YELLOW_FLAGGING/README.md

 #### April 2012 Version, written by Dick Moe

 Extracts the Distribution string from the eflora_treatments.txt file.
-Outputs the data to the screen for copying to a file for the next step of yellow-flagging processing.
+Outputs the data to the screen for copying to a file for the next step of yellow-flag processing.

 - Does not convert the string to a hexadecimal or expanded presence/absence code.
 - Does not use the module `Flatten.pm`.